Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     To sync Estimate Points for Requirements in Spira, make sure you [add Estimates to your Jira issues](https://support.atlassian.com/Jira-software-cloud/docs/enable-estimation/) as "Story points" or have a *numeric* custom property in Jira to map against.
 Use the [Jira configuration helper](#jira-configuration-helper) to find its ID (under the "Custom Fields" tab).
 Enter this ID in Spira, as the second attribute (after a comma ',') of the "Severity/Est. Points Field" on the [Datasync configuration page](#configure-the-plugin).
 For example: '`10001,10033`' where 10001 is the Incident Severity property ID in Jira and 10033 is the field we are configuring, the Estimate Points property ID in Jira.
 Make sure this field was created as a numeric field in Jira, otherwise the sync won't happen.

+=== "Due Date"
+    !!! info "This field mapping is optional if syncing requirements" If you are not syncing requirements you can skip this section

+    To sync Due Date from Jira for Requirements in Spira, create a a custom property type Date for your Requirements in Spira and in the dataSync mappings, enter <i>duedate</i> as the external key for it.
+This field only syncs Jira to Spira.
 #### Tasks
 === "Status"
     !!! info "This field mapping is required if syncing tasks and supports mapping multiple values"